buddebej/ol3-dem/README.md

  * Waterbody Detection
  * Hillshading

-Run the example with (a sample tileset will be add soon):
+Run the example with (a sample tileset will be added soon):

 ```
 ./build.py serve